 Note that many patients may not actually be trying to stop drinking.
 They may either have an intercurrent illness stopping them from drinking or problems with alcohol availability.

-Management of alcohol withdrawal
+Management of alcohol withdrawal symptoms

 The aim of medically assisted withdrawal is to prevent complications including seizures and delirium tremens, as well as making withdrawal more comfortable for the patient and providing an environment where interventions that can help maintain abstinence may be introduced.